Lupinixx/SlimeVR-Hyperion-BMI160-PCB/README.md

 ## PCB
 Included in this repo are the gerber files that can be uploaded at [JLCPCB](https://jlcpcb.com/) <br>
+Or you can directly order from PCBWay from here https://www.pcbway.com/project/shareproject/SlimeVR_Hyperion_BMI160_PCB_ddd64fe3.html
 The source of this PCB can be found at:  https://oshwlab.com/lupinix/slimevr-hyperion-bmi160

 ## Building